- Ironically some Oc are not original

 - To tell a story is not a person deriving some inter-dimensional knowledge from Dimension-X, it’s essentially people channeling their own experience into a story, pieces of themselves & others is the story.
 It’s inevitable.
 Projection in isolation is not a problem, it’s why some of the best icons in pop culture exist:

-- The key is moderation and putting your ego on the top shelf and prioritizing the narrative over yourself.
+- The key is moderation and putting your ego on the bottom shelf and prioritizing the narrative over yourself.
 If there even is a narrative, sometimes the point of the oc is they literally are the story, which is where the stifling “Main character syndrome” effect can come into play.

-- Mind you, there’s a difference between Self-Insert and OC, it’s just that most people use their OC as self-inserts.
-Oc is just an original character, an OC that’s just an extra you based off of some random dude on the bus you found interesting from a distance, is not a self-insert
+- Oc is just an original character, an OC that’s just an extra you based off of some random dude on the bus you found interesting from a distance, is not a self-insert

 - That’s some of what people hate about it.